soharu/ios-ui-study/NumberInputField/README.md

 numberInputField.keyboardType = .numberPad
 ```

-Implement a delegate method to prevent invalid characters and to check that the new value is in the valid range
+Implement a delegate method to prevent invalid characters and to check that the new value is less than or equal to maxValue

 ```swift
 numberInputField.delegate = self